SaxonShang/LUGUAN2/README.md

    - **Further Interactions:**
      This data flow can trigger additional routines such as auto-detection or other UI changes.

-3. **Auto-Detection at Startup:**
+3. **Auto-Positioning at Startup:**
    - **Initialisation:**
-     On startup, the **Auto-Detection** function determines the board’s position by exchanging signals via dedicated detection lines (West/East) and CAN messages.
+     On startup, the **Auto-Positioning** function determines the board’s position by exchanging signals via dedicated detection lines (West/East) and CAN messages.
    - **Configuration:**
-     The auto-detection results update `sysState` (and potentially `settings`), ensuring each board correctly identifies its role in the synthesizer system.
+     The auto-positioning results update `sysState` (and potentially `settings`), ensuring each board correctly identifies its role in the synthesizer system.

 4. **CAN Message Exchange and Data Synchronisation:**
    - **Ongoing Operation:**